 Keep participants informed of every step of the training process.

 Early on, make sure to lay down the agenda and the course outline.
 Inform about the next steps of the training.
 Share expected outcomes and key learnings participants will gain from the training.

 Give public access to documents containing course outlines.
 If no such document exists, make sure to have one.
-Also provide access to training materials you are allowed to share to participants.
+Also, provide access to training materials you are allowed to share with participants.

-Show participants a clear pathway of the training.
-Lack of information and transparency could lead to confusion.
+Show participants a clear pathway to the training.
+A lack of information and transparency could lead to confusion.
 Those who are unsure where the training is headed could potentially lose interest altogether.